NeoForNew/Spark-Streaming-based-real-time-calculation-of-product-attention-level/README.md

 3. Compilation environment: Java
 ## Program
 ### Generate Streaming Data

-This function is achieved by the program called ’SimulatorSocket’.
-Some assump- tions are made about the simulated goods data and for a single message:
+This function is achieved by the program called [SimulatorSocket.java](https://github.com/NeoForNew/Spark-Streaming-based-real-time-calculation-of-product-attention-level/blob/main/src/com/shiyanlou/simulator/SimulatorSocket.java).
+Some assumptions are made about the simulated goods data and for a single message:

 • There are 200 items in total.